 USB Keyboard Support: This controls the activation status of an optional USB keyboard that may be attached.
+The default is disabled.

 Enabled: Enable USB keyboard support.
 Disabled: Disable USB keyboard support.

 Onboard FDC Controller: This controls the state of the onboard floppy controller.
 The default value is Enabled.